 Soil: Use a well-draining soil, either a commercial potting mix formulated for succulents or create your own well-draining soil.

 Temperature: While high summer temperatures are not a problem, low winter temperatures can damage or kill your plant.
-Euphorbia aeruginosa grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Euphorbia aeruginosa grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

-Watering: From spring to fall, water the plant when the soil's top inch (2.5 cm) feels dry.
+Watering: From spring to fall, water the plant when the top inch (2.5 cm) of soil feels dry.
 Reduce watering in winter and give it just enough water to prevent wilting.
-In the warm season, evening is the best time of the day for watering.
+In the warm season, the evening is the best time to water.

 Repotting: Although your Euphorbia aeruginosa does not need to be repotted often, it will benefit from repotting when it outgrows its pot.
-The repotting is best done in early spring at the beginning of the growing season.
+Repotting is best done in early spring, at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when handling this plant.

 Propagation: The easiest and quickest way to propagate this plant is by stem cuttings.
-Although it can be started from seeds, it can be difficult for them to germinate.
-Take cuttings during the growing season, while spring is the best time for sowing the seeds.
+Although it can be propagated from seeds, germination can be difficult.
+Take cuttings during the growing season; spring is the best time to sow seeds.

 Learn more at How to Grow and Care for Euphorbia.